YLalangui/terraform-aws-lambda/README.md

 # 2. How to execute the lambda locally

 When working with `devcontainer`, it's important to ensure your AWS credentials have the right permissions, at least for listing EC2 servers.
 This is because, as mentioned earlier, the `devcontainer` environment uses the credentials stored in your local `.aws` folder.
 You don't need a specific role at this stage since the lambda is run locally.
 Once your credentials are set up, you're ready to run the lambda.
 If you're using VSCode, setting up a devcontainer is straightforward – just click on `Reopen in Container`.
-After you're in the devcontainer, you can proceed to execute:
+After you're in the devcontainer, you can proceed to open a new terminal and execute:
 ````
 cd invoke_lambda
 python invoke_lambda_locally.py event.json